stevendroid/codetest-e463bdcc/README.md

 ## Fibonacci viewer

 *Please read these instructions carefully.* This test assumes familiarity with GIT, and with Android application architecture.
-The point of this test is to assess coding style and acumen in applciation architecture--not to make you solve silly problems.
+The point of this test is to assess coding style and acumen in application architecture--not to make you solve silly problems.
 As such, the core problem in this test has been crafted to provide a balance of difficulty and simplicity.
 Here's a couple of administrative to go over first:

 1. If you don't already have a GitHub account, sign up for free.
 2. Before you start the test, send an [email](mailto:jduv@aimconsulting.com) with your GitHub username.
 Wait for a response granting you push access to this repository.